rclone/rclone/MANUAL.md

 - Create another directory (most probably on the same cloud storage) and configure a new remote with desired metadata format, hash type, chunk naming etc.
-- Now run `rclone sync oldchunks: newchunks:` and all your data will be transparently converted in transfer.
+- Now run `rclone sync -i oldchunks: newchunks:` and all your data will be transparently converted in transfer.
   This may take some time, yet chunker will try server-side copy if possible.